MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ├── setup.cfg                       <- Near-master config file to make house INI-like settings for Coverage, Flake8, YAPF, etc.
-├── setup.py                        <- Your package's setup file for installing with additional options that can be set ├── versioneer.py                   <- Automatic version control with Versioneer ├── .github                         <- GitHub hooks for user contrubtion and pull request guides │   ├── CONTRIBUTING.md
+├── setup.py                        <- Your package's setup file for installing with additional options that can be set ├── versioneer.py                   <- Automatic version control with Versioneer ├── .github                         <- GitHub hooks for user contribution and pull request guides │   ├── CONTRIBUTING.md
 │   └── PULL_REQUEST_TEMPLATE.md
 ├── .codecov.yml                    <- Codecov config to help reduce its verbosity to more reasonable levels